ammar-tanwar/bloglearnbay/posts/top-5-Job-ready-data-science-course-for-managers-and-leaders-in-2022.md

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/data-science-job-role-4.jpg" style="width:100%" class="img"/></img>
 Figure 2: Vacancies at different-level data science jobs (2022)

-_You might be wondering why I am fragging the topic regarding the importance of data science skills at the manager level instead of coming to the list of top 5 courses.
+You might be wondering why I am fragging the topic regarding the importance of data science skills at the manager level instead of coming to the list of top 5 courses.
 Well, as I told data science courses are spreading like rapid fire.
 Hence the possibility of getting affected by the wrong course is also becoming huge.
 So knowing the exact thing about what type of data science knowledge you need or why you need the same at the leadership level will ultimately help you to choose the right course._

-_You might be wondering why I am fragging the topic regarding the importance of data science skills at the manager level instead of coming to the list of top 5 courses.
-Well, as I told data science courses are spreading like rapid fire.
-Hence the possibility of getting affected by the wrong course is also becoming huge.
-So knowing the exact thing about what type of data science knowledge you need or why you need the same at the leadership level will ultimately help you to choose the right course._

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/data-science-job-role-5.png" style="width:100%" class="img"/></img>

-## **Which Are The Top 5 Data Science Institute For Managers and Leaders?**
+## Which Are The Top 5 Data Science Institute For Managers and Leaders?

-### **1.**  **Learnbay Data Science Course For Managers And Leaders**
+### 1. Learnbay Data Science Course For Managers And Leaders

-Learbay is a pioneer in teaching Data Science.
+Learnbay is a pioneer in teaching Data Science.
 It has a specialized course for Managers and leaders who want to learn Data Science.
 Managers and leaders can re-skill their methodologies and make better decisions in their work process.
 Managers will be able to use data to make plans for future operations based on the data.

-Topics covering these courses are **SQL,** <b><a href="https://www.learnbay.co/data-science-course/regression-techniques-in-machine-learning/" target="_blank">machine learning</a></b> **, MongoDB, Tableau, Big Data, Spark Analytics,** etc. You get certificates for the tools you have learned to work on.
+Topics covering these courses are **SQL,** <b><a href="https://www.learnbay.co/data-science-course/regression-techniques-in-machine-learning/" target="_blank">Machine Learning</a></b> **, MongoDB, Tableau, Big Data, Spark Analytics,** etc. You get certificates for the tools you have learned to work on.

-Faculties are FAANG experts, <b><a href="https://www.learnbay.co/data-science-ai-for-managers" target="_blank">Data Science manager's course</a></b> is for 11 months and offers flexible membership to LMS.
-Managers even get to work on live projects and receive **project experience certification from IBM**.
+Faculties are MAANG experts, <b><a href="https://www.learnbay.co/data-science-ai-for-managers" target="_blank">Data Science manager's course</a></b> is for 11 months and offers flexible membership to LMS.
+Managers even get to work on live projects and receive <a href="https://brochureslearnbay.s3.ap-south-1.amazonaws.com/learnbay/Data+Science+and+AI+Projects.pdf" target="_blank">project experience certification from IBM.</a>

 Key Features includes